alankan/planning.poker/README.md

  * Use [Bootstrap 3.3.5](http://getbootstrap.com/) as CSS framework

 Main functions:
- * User who create the room will automaticlly become task manager and able to create new tasks.
+ * User who create the room will automaticlly become task manager of the room and able to create new tasks.
- * Once new task has been created all users in the same room will receive that task, and therefor can mark the task with point.
+ * Once the new task has been created all users in the same room will receive that task info immediately, and mark the task with points.
- * Once all users (exclude task manager) gived points, the poll results will automaticlly publish to every user.
+ * Once all users (exclude task manager) giving points, the poll results will automaticlly published to every user.
- * User drop out won't affect the poll results been published.
+ * User who drop out the room will not affect the poll results to be published.